adurivault/FBMessage/PROCESSING.md

         ]
     }

-This structure is a little bit complicated for our work, so we need to simplify it.
+This structure is a little bit complicated for our work, so we need to simplify it with a custom file of ours.

-In order to do that please run ``parser.py `` on your ``messages.json ``.
-Here is the [parser.py](https://github.com/adurivault/FBMessage/blob/master/parser.py)
+In order to do this, please download the script [parser.py](https://github.com/adurivault/FBMessage/blob/master/parser.py), and insert it in the folder where you created your ``messages.json`` file.

+If you're on Mac or Linux, then python is already installed.
+Through your terminal, just type in the command :

+    python parser.py "message.json"

-It will create a new Json file ``short_flat_messages.json`` that will have the following structure :
+This will create a new JSON file ``flat_messages.json`` that will have the following structure :

                     {
                         "date": "ISO 8601 formatted date",